STEllAR-GROUP/hpx/README.rst

  Docker
 ******************

-We also provide a Docker image with the current HEAD revision of the HPX master branch built and installed.
+We also provide a several HPX docker images.
 This can be used for rapid prototyping, demonstrations or writing minimal examples for issue reports.
 It also provides an HPX build environment for continuous integration of external projects.

-We currently provide the following images:
+The following images are currently available:

     - stellargroup/hpx:dev		(HEAD)
     - stellargroup/hpx:latest	(latest release)